aws-samples/generative-ai-cdk-constructs-samples/samples/sagemaker_huggingface_model/README.md

     $ cdk deploy
     ```

 The command above will deploy one stack in your account.
-With the default configuration of this sample, the observed deployment time was ~615 seconds (10 minutes).
+With the default configuration of this sample, the observed deployment time was ~371 seconds (6 minutes).

 To protect you against unintended changes that affect your security posture, the AWS CDK Toolkit prompts you to approve security-related changes before deploying them.
 You will need to answer yes to get all the stack deployed.

 ### Test

-- In the AWS console, navigate to [AWS Lambda](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions?sb=lastModified&so=DESCENDING) and select the function named ```lambdallama2```
+- In the AWS console, navigate to [AWS Lambda](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions?sb=lastModified&so=DESCENDING) and select the function named ```testmistralhuggingface```

 - Under the Code tab, click ```Test```.
 This will send a request to the SageMaker endpoint, and display the result.